-4.5 Vortex system, qualitative and quantitative study
+4.5.
+Vortex system

 In this section we present a qualitative and quantitative study of the wingtip vortices, for both wings.
-In figures 15 and 16, the wingtip vortices are visualized for two different angles of attack by using the Q-criterion [19].
+In Figs. 15 and 16, the wingtip vortices are visualized for two different angles of attack by using the Q-criterion [19].
 Additionally, the component ω_x of the vorticity is displayed at seven different planes equally spaced behind the wing, with the first plane located two meters away from the trailing edge.